This post may contain affiliate links. Please read our disclosure policy.

 • 2 flat filet anchovies (packed in oil)

-• 2 cups finely diced yellow onion or 1 medium onion
+• 2 cups finely diced yellow onion (from about 1 large onion)

-• 1 cup finely diced carrot or 1 large carrot
+• 1 cup finely diced carrot (from about 1 large onion)

-• 3/4 cup finely chopped celery 1 large stalk
+• 3/4 cup finely chopped celery (from about 1 large stalk)

 • 4 cloves garlic, minced